ldsouza/ldsouza.github.io/_posts/2018-02-10-the-future-of-skype-for-business-and-the-transition-to-teams.md

 This transition involves bringing the capabilities of Skype for Business like calling and meetings into Microsoft Teams.

-To learn more about Mirosoft Teams and to get started with Microsoft Teams, here is a blog post I had written earlier on the subject. https://www.solutionsdelve.com/office%20365/getting-started-with-microsoft-teams
+To learn more about Mirosoft Teams and to get started with Microsoft Teams, here is a blog post I had written earlier on the subject.
+<a href="https://www.solutionsdelve.com/office%20365/getting-started-with-microsoft-teams">Getting Started with Microsoft Teams</a>

 ## The Future of Teams